 • 3.8% of Net Investment Income Tax (NIIT) on your investment income if your Modified Adjusted Gross Income (MAGI) exceeds $200,000 (or $250,000 if married filing jointly).

 Once you know the amount, you can click the IRS Direct Pay to make an extension payment.
-The screen looks like the following, please select “Extention”, and current year.
+The screen looks like the following, please select “Form 1040 - Income Tax”, “Extention”, and type in the current year.

 If you are sure you do not owe taxes, the IRS has this to say in its document: